 They were inspired by the convenience of an organics chute on every floor at Mayfair on the Green, and also by the indoor ground-floor organics chute in the Hugh Garner Co-op, another building participating in the Zero Waste High-Rise Project.

 They reviewed their options and decided that they, too, could make organics collection much easier for residents by installing an organics chute in the lobby of their tower.
-Lana said, "we immediately thought this could be a component in making proper waste disposal easier especially with our handicapped and senior members in mind."
+Lana said, "we immediately thought this could be a component in making proper waste disposal easier especially for our senior members and members with disabilities."

 Oak Street Co-op building staff did some research, contacted a waste chute company and contacted staff at the two buildings they’d just toured to ask about the installation process.